GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 .. note:: In this document, references to NumPy and CuPy objects or functions use the standard
     shorted prefiex for these libraries, that is :code:`np.` for NumPy and :code:`cp.` for CuPy.

+Data Interface
+^^^^^^^^^^^^^^

+Objects implementing the data interface have the attribute :code:`__gt_data_interface__`.
+This attribute is a dictionary which maps `device identifiers` to a dictionary similar to those defined as the :code:`__array_interface__` and the :code:`__cuda_array_interface__`.

+A device identifier can be one of:

++ :code:`None` denoting a buffer in main memory
++ :code:`"gpu"` denoting a buffer on a GPU.

+The mapped dictionary in turn must contain the following keys and mapped objects of pairs.
+Their meaning is the same as in the NumPy :code:`__array_interface__` and the :code:`__cuda_array_interface__`:

++ :code:`"shape": Tuple[int, ...]`
++ :code:`"typestr": str`
++ :code:`"data": Tuple[int, bool]`
++ :code:`"strides": Tuple[int, ...]`

+In Addition, the following optional keys can be contained:

++ :code:`"dims": Optional[Sequence[str]]]` Specifies the semantic dimensions to which the respective dimensions of the object correspond.
+Currently meaningful are :code:`"I"`, :code:`"J"`, :code:`"K"`.
++ :code:`"acquire": Optional[Callable[[], Any]]` Is called on all objects that are passed to a stencil, before running computations.
+It can be used to trigger a copy to the respective device.
+  If the key is not in the dictionary or if the value is :code:`None`, no action is taken.
++ :code:`"release": Optional[Callable[[], Any]]` Is called on all objects that are passed to a stencil after all computations have completed.
+If the key is not in the dictionary or if the value is :code:`None`, no action is taken.
++ :code:`"touch": Optional[Callable[[], Any]]` Is called on all objects for which the underlying memory has been changed after all computations have completed.
+If the key is not in the dictionary or if the value is :code:`None`, no action is taken.

+Note that other entries can be contained in these buffer info dictionaries, but they will not have any effect.
+It is therefore legal to forward the :code:`__array_interface__` or :code:`__cuda_array_interface__` of NumPy and CuPy ndarrays, respectively.

+If the passed object does not have the :code:`__gt_data_interface__` attribute, the :code:`__array_interface__` and :code:`__cuda_array_interface__` attributes will be treated as descriptions of main memory or gpu buffers, respectively.

+Each backend is compiled for computation on either cpu or gpu.
+When calling the stencil, will use the buffer on the same device as the computation is to be performed.
+If no such buffer is present, but a buffer is present on the respective other device, the other buffer will be copied to a newly allocated buffer on the compute device and copied back after successful completion.
+In the latter case, a warning is printed, since these operations are typically expensive.

 .. _constructors: